-The consolidated financial statements include the University, its subsidiary undertakings and other undertakings in which the University has a financial interest (as indicated in note 14).
+The consolidated financial statements include the University, its subsidiary undertakings and other undertakings in which the University has a financial interest (as indicated in note 13).

-The results of subsidiaries acquired or disposed of during the period are included in the consolidated income and expenditure account from the date of acquisition or up to the date of disposal.
+The results of subsidiaries acquired or disposed of during the year are included in the consolidated statement of comprehensive income from the date of acquisition or up to the date of disposal.
 Intra-group sales and profits are eliminated fully on consolidation.
 Joint venture undertakings are accounted for on an equity basis.